usmansbk/blog-draft/markdowns/redux.md

 For a gentle intro to the Observer Pattern, check out my previous post, [To-Do List with Observer Pattern](https://dev.to/devusman/to-do-list-with-observer-pattern-1cl7).
 It'll help give you a good mental model of the pattern.

-In this Redux tutorial, you will learn how redux works by building a simple to-do app step by step.
+In this Redux tutorial, you will learn how redux works by building a simple redux clone step by step.
 Doing this will help you in demystifying the library.

 ## Structure